 WHAT TO DO:

 It is recommended to wake up after at least 4 hours of sleep.

 Since the REM stage appears approximately in 90-minute intervals, by setting the alarm at 4.50, 6, or 7.5 hours after you go to sleep, so you will wake up directly from the dream.

 And once again, when you wake up, don’t move and think first of what you were dreaming before writing.

 If you don’t feel like writing out a long dream story at 4 AM, note down key points.

-If you want to remember a dialogue or precise content, you should write it down, since words will be forgotten in a very short time.
+If you want to remember a dialogue or explicit content, you should write it down, since words will be forgotten in a very short time.